geudde/attic-chest/pages/02.season-1/01.meeting-01/02.architecture/docs.md

 When genius stole the colours of the sun,
 And pour’d them o’er the wreath of valour won.

-&emsp;Then turn the eye, where spinning time’s controul,
+&emsp;Then turn the eye, where spinning time’s control,
 Art stamps in stone the triumphs of the soul.
 With trembling awe survey each hallow’d fane,
 Ennobling Greece mid desolation’s reign,